lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork22.md

 ```
 * In a DM to Lucy on Discord, copy your code.
 Surround your code with three
     backticks (\` \` \`, found under the tilde (~) on your keyboard) on the first line and last line so that Discord doesn't
     think asterisks are meant to italicize.
+Or attach it as a file.

 ## Autograder